mcarvin8/apex-code-coverage-transformer/README.md

 [![NPM](https://img.shields.io/npm/v/apex-code-coverage-transformer.svg?label=apex-code-coverage-transformer)](https://www.npmjs.com/package/apex-code-coverage-transformer) [![Downloads/week](https://img.shields.io/npm/dw/apex-code-coverage-transformer.svg)](https://npmjs.org/package/apex-code-coverage-transformer) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/mcarvin8/apex-code-coverage-transformer/main/LICENSE.md)

-The `apex-code-coverage-transformer` is a simple Salesforce CLI plugin to transform the Apex Code Coverage JSON file into Generic Test Coverage Format (XML).
+The `apex-code-coverage-transformer` is a Salesforce CLI plugin to transform the Apex Code Coverage JSON files created during deployments into the Generic Test Coverage Format (XML).
 This format is accepted by static code analysis tools like SonarQube.

 This plugin supports code coverage metrics created for Apex Classes and Apex Triggers.
 This also supports multiple package directories as listed in your project's `sfdx-project.json` configuration, assuming unique file-names are used in your package directories.

 To create the code coverage JSON during a Salesforce CLI deployment/validation, append `--coverage-formatters json --results-dir coverage` to the `sf project deploy` command:

 ```
-sf project deploy validate -x manifest/package.xml -l RunSpecifiedTests -t {testclasses} --verbose --coverage-formatters json --results-dir coverage
+sf project deploy [start/validate] -x manifest/package.xml -l RunSpecifiedTests -t {testclasses} --verbose --coverage-formatters json --results-dir coverage
 ```

 This will create a coverage JSON in this relative path - `coverage/coverage/coverage.json`

 This JSON isn't accepted by SonarQube automatically and needs to be converted using this plugin.

-**Disclaimer**: Due to existing bugs with how the Salesforce CLI reports `covered` lines (see [5511](https://github.com/forcedotcom/salesforcedx-vscode/issues/5511) and [1568](https://github.com/forcedotcom/cli/issues/1568)), to add support for `covered` lines in this plugin, I had to add a function to re-number out-of-range `covered` lines the CLI may report (ex: line 100 in a 98-line Apex Class is reported back as `covered` by the Salesforce CLI deploy command).
-Once Salesforce updates the API to correctly return `covered` lines in the deploy command, this function will be removed.
+**Disclaimer**: Due to existing bugs with how the Salesforce CLI reports covered lines (see [5511](https://github.com/forcedotcom/salesforcedx-vscode/issues/5511) and [1568](https://github.com/forcedotcom/cli/issues/1568)), to add support for covered lines in this plugin, I had to add a function to re-number out-of-range covered lines the CLI may report (ex: line 100 in a 98-line Apex Class is reported back as covered by the Salesforce CLI deploy command).
+Salesforce's coverage result may also include extra lines as covered (ex: 120 lines are included in the coverage report for a 100 line file), so the coverage percentage may vary based on how many lines the API returns in the coverage report.
+Once Salesforce fixes the API to correctly return covered lines in the deploy command, this function will be removed.

 ## Install